 • Check for potential sources of contamination and physical dangers such as chemicals, kennels, pastures, livestock operations, septic system within 100 ft radius.

-• Checking pressure and flow at each faucet while other faucets are running.
+• Checking pressure and flow at each faucet while other faucets are running to assess system performance under typical use.

-When I take a water sample to the lab, I take proper protocol such as running water for 5 minutes, sanitizing faucet, keeping sample below the required 60 degrees and delivering to the lab within 24 hrs.
+When I take a water sample to the lab, I follow proper protocol, such as running water for 5 minutes, sanitizing the faucet, keeping the sample below the required 60 degrees, and delivering it to the lab within 24 hours to ensure accuracy and validity of the results.

 Contact me anytime with questions! -Jonathan jonathan@dooleyinspections.com